joaolrpaulo/WorldEdit/documentation/README.md

 In this process view, we decided to feature one of the most important diagrams, Activity.

 When the user first inputs a command, the Command Manager is responsible for implementing a method for command detection.
 The command manager has a dispatcher which stores the command with respective method.
-After efficiently checking if the command exists it proceedes to call the session manager and fetch the user session.
+After efficiently checking if the command exists it procedes to call the session manager and fetch the user session.

 #### Does the user session exists?